solangegueiros/chainlink-keepers-tutorial/README.md

 * lastTimeStamp is the moment the smart contract is created

-The function checkUpkeep defines the condition to increase the counter and it will be called by Upkeep
+The function checkUpkeep defines the condition to increase the counter and it will be called by Upkeep.

 The function performUpkeep increases the counter and updates the timestamp.
 It is called by Upkeep, when checkUpkeep returns true.